-Emeritus Pope Benedict in Germany to be with brother
+Emeritus Pope Benedict in Germany to be with ailing brother

-VATICAN CITY (AP) — Emeritus Pope Benedict arrived in Germany Thursday to be with his brother, who is in poor health, the Vatican said Thursday.
+VATICAN CITY (AP) — Emeritus Pope Benedict XVI traveled to his native Germany Thursday to be by his brother’s sickbed, the Vatican said Thursday.

-Benedict arrived in Regensburg, Germany where his brother, the Rev. Georg Ratzinger, lives, and where “he will spend the necessary time,” the Vatican said in a statement.
+Benedict, 93, arrived in Regensburg, Germany where his 96-year-old brother, the Rev. Georg Ratzinger, lives and was the long-time choirmaster.
+Benedict “will spend the necessary time” there, the Vatican said in a statement.

-Benedict was accompanied by his personal secretary, Georg Gaenswein, a doctor, a nurse, an attendant and the deputy commander of the Vatican’s gendarmerie corps.
+Benedict was accompanied by his long-time personal secretary, Archbishop Georg Gaenswein, a doctor, a nurse, a private housekeeper and the deputy commander of the Vatican’s gendarmerie corps.

+‘’It is perhaps the last time that the two brothers, Georg and Joseph Ratzinger, will see each other in this world,” Regensburg diocese spokesman Clemens Neck said, using Benedict’s name before he became pope.

+The diocese said that Benedict landed in Munich at 11:45 a.m., and was greeted by Bishop Rudolf Voderholzer, who accompanied the retired pope to Regensburg.
+Benedict will stay at the Regensburg seminary.

 The German Bishops Conference welcomed Benedict in a statement earlier Thursday, saying ″we are happy that he has come to his homeland, where he belonged for some years to our bishops conference, even if the occasion is sad.